 Plus, there were views along the way.
 All and all, the start of the descent was quite pleasant.

-Then the trail gets a bit more challenging
+The trail gets a bit more challenging

 The trail becomes rougher.
 There are wooden bridges that look rickety and dangerous (but it’s not so bad).
 And the descent became increasingly steep.